Devil May Cry (video game): Development

-Director Hideki Kamiya (left) based the game loosely on the Italian poem Divine Comedy by Dante Alighieri (right).
+Director Hideki Kamiya (left) based Devil May Cry loosely on the Italian poem Divine Comedy by Dante Alighieri (right).

 First hinted at in early December 1999, Devil May Cry started out as the earliest incarnation of Resident Evil 4.
-Initially developed for the PlayStation 2, the game was directed by Hideki Kamiya after producer Shinji Mikami requested him to create a new entry in the Resident Evil series.
-Around the turn of the millennium, regular series writer Noboru Sugimura created a scenario for the title, based on Kamiya's idea to make a very cool and stylized action-adventure game.
-The story was based on unraveling the mystery surrounding the body of protagonist Tony, an invincible man with skills and an intellect exceeding that of normal people, his superhuman abilities explained with biotechnology.
+Initially developed for the PlayStation 2, it was directed by Hideki Kamiya after producer Shinji Mikami put him in charge of crafting a fourth entry in the Resident Evil series.
+Around the turn of the millennium, regular series writer Noboru Sugimura created a scenario for the title, based on Kamiya's idea to make a stylized action-adventure game that would break from the usual slow-paced action of Resident Evil.
+The story was based on unraveling the mystery surrounding the body of protagonist "Tony", an invincible man with skills and an intellect exceeding that of normal people, his superhuman abilities explained with biotechnology.

 As Kamiya felt the playable character did not look brave and heroic enough in battles from a fixed angle, he decided to drop the prerendered backgrounds from previous Resident Evil installments and instead opted for a dynamic camera system.
 This new direction required the team to make a trip to Europe where they spent eleven days in the United Kingdom and Spain photographing things like Gothic statues, bricks, and stone pavements for use in textures.

-Though the developers tried to make the "coolness" theme fit into the world of Resident Evil, Mikami felt it strayed too far from the series' survival horror roots and gradually convinced all of the staff members to make the game independent from it.
-Kamiya eventually rewrote the story to be set in a world full of demons, taking it from the Italian epic poem Divine Comedy by Dante Alighieri; he changed the hero's name to "Dante".
+Upon viewing the team's progress, Mikami decided against using their work as he felt a fast-paced "stylish" action game was inconsistent with the survival horror aspects of Resident Evil.
+Instead, he advised them to turn their work into a separate game with its own identity.
+Kamiya eventually rewrote the story to be set in a world full of demons, inspired by the Italian epic poem Divine Comedy by Dante Alighieri; he changed the hero's name to "Dante".
 The title character from Buichi Terasawa's manga series Cobra served as the basis for Dante's personality.
-Kamiya based his idea of Dante on what he perceived as stylish: wearing a long coat to make the character "showy" and a non-smoker, as Kamiya saw that as "cool".
+Kamiya based his idea of Dante on what he perceived as stylish: wearing a long coat to make the character "showy" and having him enjoy food rather than smoking.
 The character wears red because, in Japan, it is a traditional color for a heroic figure.
 Kamiya has also stated he perceives Dante as "a character that you would want to go out drinking with", someone who was not a show-off but would instead "pull some ridiculous, mischievous joke" to endear people to him.
 He added that this aspect was intended to make the character feel familiar to audiences.
-The cast of characters remained largely identical to that in Sugimura's scenario, although appearances of the hero's mother and father were written out of the story.
-The game's new title was revealed as Devil May Cry in November 2000.
+Its new title was revealed as Devil May Cry in November 2000.